 Many stars of the Hong Kong entertainment industry are struggling to make money in other jobs such as taxi driving, porterage, bodyguards, waiters, etc. to improve their income and wait for the market to recover.

-Some faces such as Chan Siu-chun, Cheung Man-tzu, Kwok Shau-wan, Moses Chan, and Lee Yiu-cheung decided to go to the mainland to seek work opportunities.
+Some faces such as Chan Siu-chun, Cheung Man-tzu, Kwok Siu-wan, Moses Chan, and Lee Yiu-cheung decided to go to the mainland to seek work opportunities.
 They hope that their reputation in the Hong Kong market will still help them gain a fan base and attract media attention in the mainland.

 The former "sexy queen" Mak Ka-Ki is both active in artistic activities and running a restaurant in the mainland while her husband and children are still in Hong Kong.
 Some artists such as Charmaine Sheh and Myolie Wu try to maintain parallel activities in both the mainland and Hong Kong.

 However, when they come to establish their careers in the mainland, veteran artists of the Hong Kong entertainment industry also face some difficulties.
-They have to face strong competition from young stars from the mainland.
+They have to face strong competition from young stars of the mainland.
 Some have to endure cold shoulder and criticism from the audience.

 Recently, TVB star Moses Chan performed at an event in mainland China.
 Under the video of the actor's performance, many viewers criticized TVB stars for receiving high salaries but lacking professionalism.

-Tran Hao (born in 1971) has been a familiar character to TVB television viewers for over 20 years.
+Tran Hao (born 1971) has been a familiar character to TVB television viewers for over 20 years.
 The actor has scored points on screen thanks to his handsome, masculine face and flexible transformation on screen.

 Source link